NOTICE OF VACANCY(S)

 Parish Councils have wide ranging powers, such as crime prevention, managing open spaces, campaigning for and delivering better services and facilities, street lighting, bus shelters, car parks and planning matters, to name a few!

 Your eleven (11) Councillors meet on the second Wednesday of the month.
 All Parish Council meetings are open to the public and press.
 Meetings alternate between the Winterton Hall, Plaistow and Kelsey Hall, Ifold and usually last for two hours, depending on the agenda.
-Committees and Steering Groups deal with specific matters such as Planning, Winter & Emergency Planning, or specific projects such as the Queen's Platinum Jubilee celebrations.
+Committees and Working Groups deal with specific matters such as Finance, Planning, Winter & Emergency Planning, or specific projects such as the recent Queen's Platinum Jubilee celebrations and Coronation.

 If you think you would like to become a Councillor, or if you would like more information about the role and the work of the Parish Council, please attend some of our meetings and contact the Clerk for an informal chat.